How to Update Ubuntu Linux Kernel to the Latest Version?

 Multiple Ways to Update Ubuntu Linux Kernel [Complete Guide]

+You might know how to Update Ubuntu through Terminal and GUI tool.
+But there will be more questions like How to update/patch/upgrade Linux kernel or Which commands will install a new version of the Linux kernel?
+If this is your question, each method answers you somehow.
 There are multiple ways to update Ubuntu Linux kernel.
-This tutorial covers 5 different methods to let you find which one is handier for you.
+This tutorial covers 5 different methods to let you find which one is easier for you.
 Now that you know why you must update Ubuntu Linux kernel, let’s get started and review the best and easiest ways to do this.

 Method 1.
 Using Ubuntu Mainline Kernel Installer [Easiest Way]